Luffier/fallout-text-tools/README.md

 # fallout-text-tools

 A few scripts to ease the maintenance of Fallout's text files (1 and 2).
-Made for both practical (Fallout Fixt) and educational purposes (aka ugly code).
+Made for both practical (Fallout Fixt) and educational purposes (ugly code and lots of refactoring just for the sake of refactoring).
 Made for Python 3 in Windows (but it should work on UNIX systems too).